 4. They get team members’ views first before they give their own.

-To do this, they ask more questions than they answer, and they listen to the answers.
-They take an interest in others that is genuine, inquisitive, and caring.
-Their questions prompt insight, involvement, and development.
+Effective leaders ask more questions than they answer, and they listen to the answers.
+Their interest in others is genuine and their questions prompt insight, involvement, and development.
 Their ability to be present, and curious, demonstrates their respect for others.
-As stated by Edgar and Peter Schein, in Humble Inquiry,Trust builds for each person because each has shown an interest in and paid attention to what the other person said in response to each question.”
+As stated by Edgar and Peter Schein, in Humble Inquiry, “Trust builds for each person because each has shown an interest in and paid attention to what the other person said in response to each question.”

 5. They give, and discuss, candid and respectful feedback, frequently.

 Because others know they care, there is a level of trust that enables others to be receptive to feedback, whatever it may be.
 Effective leaders are consistently scanning for opportunities to help others do better and will say what they think directly and respectfully.
-Their feedback helps to keep teams engaged and achieve their results and so they actively seek out opportunities daily to reinforce behaviors in their teams they want to see and address behaviors they don’t.
+Their feedback helps to keep teams engaged and achieve their results and they actively seek out opportunities daily to reinforce the behaviors in their teams they want to see and address behaviors they don’t.